-Active Galactic Nuclei (AGN) show variability at any wavelength over a wide range of time-scales, from minutes to years (e.g. Padovani et al. 2017).
-In the X-ray band, variability is found to be much faster than in other wavelenghths; this is ascribed to variable phenomena happening in the innermost regions of the accretion flow (corona and inner disk), i.e. at a few -tens gravitational radii ($R_g = GM/c^2$) from the supermassive black hole (SMBH) (e.g Mushotzky et al. 1993).
-Moreover, these same variable phenomena may drive (at least part of) the variability from the outer accretion disk, observed at longer wavelengths (UV and optical) and over longer timescales (Kotov et al. 2001; Arévalo & Uttley 2006).
-Observing diverse timescales for variability in distinct parts of the spectrum can help us to distinguish different processes in action and understand where they are possibly originating.
+Active galactic nuclei (AGN) show variability at any wavelength over a wide range of timescales, from minutes to years (e.g. Padovani et al. 2017).
+In the X-ray band, variability is found to be much faster than in other wavelengths; this is ascribed to variable phenomena happening in the innermost regions of the accretion flow (corona and inner disc), that is, at a few tens of gravitational radii ( $R_g = GM/c^2$ ) from the supermassive black hole (SMBH; e.g. Mushotzky et al. 1993).
+Moreover, these same variable phenomena may drive (at least part of) the variability from the outer accretion disc which is observed at longer wavelengths (UV and optical) and over longer timescales (Kotov et al. 2001; Arévalo & Uttley 2006).
+Observing diverse timescales for variability in distinct parts of the spectrum can help us to distinguish the different processes in action and understand where they are possibly originating.

-Seyfert 1 galaxies are the best targets to study these regions, because they are the brightest in X-rays and are thought to be observed "face-on" from an angle typically ≤ 30°, i.e. with a clear and direct view of the accretion flow (Urry & Padovani 1995).
-Their X-ray spectra show many emission features, the most prominent being the fluorescent neutral Fe K α line at 6.4 keV.
-This line likely originates from the reflection of the primary continuum on the accretion disk.
-We expect that its shape and energy are altered by the proximity to the SMBH (Fabian et al. 2000) and/or by the geometry/physical state of the accretion flow.
-Absorption features can also be present, suggesting the presence of outflows (winds) along the line of sight; their dynamics and changes in their physical state (e.g., density and ionization) can be traced studying absorption-line variability (Pounds et al. 2003; Reeves et al. 2003; Dadina et al. 2005; Tombesi et al. 2010).
-While variability patterns have been intensively studied for emission lines (e.g. Iwasawa et al. 2004; De Marco et al. 2009), an analysis of variable absorption features is generally more challenging, but it holds the potential to unveil the location of winds.
-Moreover, a simultaneous study of emission and absorption variability could highlight possible correlations between accretion and ejection phenomena, that could deepen our understanding of the launching mechanism for outflows.
+Seyfert 1 galaxies are the best targets with which to study these regions because they are the brightest in X-rays and are thought to be observed 'face-on' from an angle of typically $\leq 30^{\circ}$ , that is, with a clear and direct view of the accretion flow (Urry & Padovani 1995).
+Their X-ray spectra show many emission features, the most prominent being the fluorescent neutral Fe K $\alpha$ line at 6.4 keV.
+This line likely originates from the reflection of the primary continuum on the accretion disc.
+We expect that its shape and energy are altered by the proximity to the SMBH (Fabian et al. 2000) and/or by the geometry and physical state of the accretion flow.
+Absorption features can also be present, suggesting the presence of outflows (winds) along the line of sight; their dynamics and changes in their physical state (e.g. density and ionisation) can be traced by studying absorption-line variability (Pounds et al. 2003; Reeves et al. 2003; Dadina et al. 2005; Tombesi et al. 2010).
+While variability patterns have been intensively studied for emission lines (e.g. Iwasawa et al. 2004; De Marco et al. 2009), analysis of variable absorption features is generally more challenging.
+Nevertheless, this latter holds the potential to unveil the location of winds.
+Moreover, a simultaneous study of emission and absorption variability could highlight possible correlations between accretion and ejection phenomena that could deepen our understanding of the launching mechanism for outflows.

-The goal of this paper is to carry out a systematic and simultaneous time-resolved spectral analysis of emission/absorption features in the spectra of an X-ray bright Seyfert galaxy, NGC 3783.
-This source presents interesting properties for the study of variable emission/absorption lines, as detailed below, and is one of brightest with long XMM-Newton EPIC/pn observations.
-Some of these observations, those taken in 2000 and 2001, were already analyzed with time-resolved spectral analysis (Tombesi et al. 2007; De Marco et al. 2009), focusing on the variability properties of the emission features.
-We are adding a characterization of the absorption lines present in those same datasets and furthermore we are analyzing new observations taken in 2016.
-This will allow us to study also the variations on long time scales of the emission/absorption lines.
+The goal of this study is a systematic and simultaneous time-resolved spectral analysis of emission/absorption features in the spectra of an X-ray bright Seyfert galaxy, NGC 3783.
+This source presents interesting properties for the study of variable emission and absorption lines, as detailed below, and is one of brightest with long XMM-Newton EPIC/pn observations.
+Some of these observations, namely those taken in 2000 and 2001, have already been analysed with time-resolved spectral analysis (Tombesi et al. 2007; De Marco et al. 2009), focusing on the variability properties of the emission features.
+We add a characterisation of the absorption lines present in those same datasets and analyse new observations taken in 2016.
+This allows us to also study the variations of the emission and absorption lines on long timescales.